Here are 10 common myths we often encounter:

 Fact: Pain is not always a part of dying.
 If pain is experienced near end of life, there are many ways it can be managed.

-Fact: Palliative care can begin at the time of diagnosis of a life-limiting illness and coexist along with active treatment.
+Fact: Palliative and supportive care can begin at the time of diagnosis of a life-limiting illness and coexist along with active treatment.

-Myth 4:Palliative care speeds up the process of dying.
+Myth 4:Palliative and supportive care speeds up the process of dying.

-Fact: Palliative care does not speed up the process of dying.
+Fact: Palliative and supportive care does not speed up the process of dying.
 It provides comfort and the best quality of life from diagnosis of an advanced illness until end of life.

-Myth 5: Raising the topic of palliative care with patients and caregivers robs them of hope.
+Myth 5: Raising the topic of palliative and supportive care with patients and caregivers robs them of hope.

-Myth 6: Taking pain medication in palliative care leads to addiction.
+Myth 6: Taking pain medication in palliative and supportive care leads to addiction.

 Fact: Well-controlled pain is important throughout an illness.
 Keeping people comfortable often requires increased doses of pain medication.
 This is a result of tolerance to medication as the body adjusts, not addiction.

-Myth 7: Palliative care is only provided in a hospital.
+Myth 7: Palliative and supportive care is only provided in a hospital.

 Myth 8: Morphine is given to speed up the process of dying.